Lindenwold Castle: History

 Mattison lived in the castle with his second wife, Mary, for more than 20 years.
 When the Great Depression hit in 1929, Mattison was forced to sell the property and move into smaller accommodations.
 The transaction took place in 1936 upon Mattison's death; the Sisters of the Holy Family of Nazareth were the purchasers, and they converted the mansion into an orphanage called St. Mary's, which became St. Mary's Villa for Children and Families, and then St. Mary's Villa.
 By then, the once-400-acre estate had been reduced to 50 acres.

-In 1966, the estate was used for exterior shots for the movie The Trouble With Angels, which starred Rosalind Russell and Hayley Mills.
+In 1966, the estate was used for exterior shots for the movie The Trouble With Angels, which stars Rosalind Russell and Hayley Mills.

+In 1968, the sequel to that movie, Where Angels Go, Trouble Follows, was also filmed at that location.

 Modern use

 As of 2012, the castle retained original elements such as a stairwell bordered by stained glass, gilded wallpapered ceilings, and carved marble fireplaces.

 As of November 2013, the estate was still being used by the Sisters of the Holy Family of Nazareth to care for "85 abused and neglected youths between the ages of 13 and 18, who receive residential care and special education along with an outpatient program for mental health services."
 However, an "agreement of sale" was in the works with a realty business owner named Leonard Poncia.
 Poncia purchased the property and subsequently sold off its two gatehouses.
 The buyer of the gatehouses, Peter Monaghann, then leased one of the houses to a tenant and began renovating the second.
+Despite all the changes of hands, the castle was added to the National Register of Historic Places.

 On November 7, 2014, the United States Department of Interior issued a letter which determined the property eligible for listing on the National Register of Historic Places.
 Plans, however, began to emerge about a mixed-use development on the property, which began raising concerns about many issues, including increased, unwanted traffic to the area and the degradation of the area's open space.
-Some parties expressed interest in preserving the property as open space park land and using the building as an art gallery or events space.
+Some parties expressed interest in preserving the property as open-space park land and using the building as an art gallery or events space.

-In November 2017, the site was still being discussed as part of a mixed-use development that would preserve parts of the historical property while infringing on other attributes of it, like a two-acre lake that will be reduced in size.
+In November 2017, the site was still being discussed as part of a mixed-use development that would preserve parts of the historical property while infringing on other attributes of it, like a two-acre lake that would be reduced in size.
 It then came to light that the Upper Dublin Planning Commission "gave the green light for a large portion of the estate to be developed by the Goldenberg Group, which partnered with Guidi Homes to build 104 new carriage house- and villa-inspired homes" on the property.